CodersCrew/coderscrew-website/CONTRIBUTION.md

 Pull request should contain `Closes #<issue number>` text in description for pull request to be linked with issue, eg. `Closes #9` and be titled accordingly to the issue with number in square brackets before, eg. `[9] Add name's rules for PR to readme`.
 Make sure the linked issue contains all informations about pull request.
 After merge process every temporary branch will be deleted.

 Commit messages should contain useful informations about what was done.
-Before committing changes make sure tests passed successfully and you used automatic code formatter [Prettier](https://prettier.io/).
+Every commit will trigger test run, code linting and formatting using [Husky](https://github.com/typicode/husky).
+Do not use `--no-verify` flag for commits.

 Branch types: